dmcpatrimonio/operative-history/index.md

-defined---pre-industrial urbanism---and the urban fabric of the late nineteenth and early twentieth centuries appears as an unresolved conflict  in the methods and judgements of 'modernists' from the Muratorian school and of traditionalists alike.
+defined---pre-industrial urbanism---and the urban fabric of the late nineteenth and early twentieth centuries appears as an unresolved conflict  in the methods and judgements of 'modernists' from the Muratorian school and of traditionalists alike (@fig:tuscolano).
 In Tafuri's overarching critical scheme, laid out as early as 1968, the distinctions in form and scale between the pre-industrial and post-industrial built environments seemed inconsequential: both were part of a continuous process of